 - Separate the two pieces of the mold.

-- Fill the bottom mold to the top of the rim (not just the sphere shape) with distilled water.
+- Holding the mold over the sink, fill the bottom mold to the top of the rim (not just the sphere shape) with distilled water.

-- Over the sink, place the top mold over the bottom and push it down.
+- Place the top piece over the bottom and push it down.
 The water displaced from the bottom tray will fill the top part of the sphere.
-Any excess water will come out of the two air holes on the top.
+Any excess water will come out of the air holes on the top of each ball mold.

-- Allow the mold to sit undisturbed for three to five hours, or until completely frozen.
-The time will depend on how cold your freezer is and where you place the tray within it.
+- Allow the mold to sit undisturbed for at least three to five hours, or until completely frozen.
+The time needed will depend on how cold your freezer is and where you place the tray within it.

 - Once frozen, separate the two parts of the tray.
 If any of the ice balls stick to the mold, run cold water over the bottom of the mold and the ice should release.

-- Once formed, the frozen ice balls can be stored in a freezer bag or a bowl in the freezer until needed.
+- The frozen ice balls can be stored in a freezer bag or a bowl in the freezer until needed.
 If you keep up on the freezing cycle, you can easily have a dozen or more ice balls available at any time.

 In general, you might get a couple hours out of a single ball and be able to use it for two or three drinks.
 If you take a drink outside on a warm summer day, you may get less than an hour out of it.
 Yet, that's significantly better than the 15 minutes you may get out of your standard kitchen ice cubes.